-I’d never really had a scone I liked before.
-Many that I tried seemed dry and just a bit bland.
-Recently a client I bake for asked me to make some scones for her for a holiday brunch she was planning so I gave it a try.
+I’d never really had a scone I liked before these.
+Many scone recipes that I tried seemed dry and just a bit bland.
+Recently a client I bake for asked me to make some cranberry scones for her for a holiday season brunch she was planning, so I gave it a try.
 They came out fantastic and they are a new favorite in our house (I’ve even made a gluten free version that came out great).
 This Cranberry Orange Scones Recipe makes a great breakfast or brunch treat this time of year and are perfect served with coffee or tea.
 They’re easy enough to make too!

 - 2 cups flour (if doing gluten free I use 1 1/2 cup of GF baking mix and 1/2 cup GF all purpose flour)